cloudify-cosmo/getcloudify.org/guide/3.2/agents-packager.md

 - Solve the problem of compiling module requirements on different distributions, thus bridging the gap of user compiled images, unfamiliar/minor distros and so on.
 - Allow users to create their own, personalized Cloudify agents with custom plugins of their choosing.
 - Make the agent creation process seamless.
 One config file.
 One liner cmd.
-- Allow users to override the `agent-installer` and `plugin-installer` modules so that they can implement their own.
+- Allow users to override any existing mandatory (or else) modules and provide their own.
-- Allow users to decide whether they want to have the `diamond-plugin` built into the agent (which is included in our distributed agents).

 You can use Cloudify's agent-packager to create an agent on the distribution you're running so that modules that require compilation will use your distribution and compilers to do so.